-Energy industry fundamentals continue to support the global growth cycle in our business.
-Commodity prices rose substantially during the third quarter of 2023, as the focus on energy security and OPEC+ actions interacted with strong oil demand.
-Brent crude oil prices increased approximately 29% during the quarter, closing in the mid-\$90 per barrel range.
-Potential further upside in commodity prices remains, as significant draws in both U.S. and OECD inventories have driven global inventories of petroleum and other liquids stocks to their lowest levels in 20 years, according to industry reports.
-An expansion of conflict in the Middle East may result in oil supply disruptions and cause further volatility in commodity prices.
-According to industry data, approximately 25 percent of oil production in the third quarter of 2023 came from the Middle East.
+During the first quarter of 2023 came from 2024, the Middle East.
 Against this backdrop of robust commodity prices, industry experts believe that the oil and gas industry is staged for a meaningful increase of approximately 30% in greenfield capital commitments in 2023 versus 2022, with current projections estimating approximately \$171 billion in 2023 greenfield upstream projects, of which 60% is attributable to offshore projects.
 With approximately \$90 billion sanctioned thus far, 95% of the remaining \$9 billion to be sanctioned has a breakeven oil price of less than \$40 per barrel.

-The positive dynamics of increased offshore spending and the push for diversity of commodity supply continue to drive improving demand for floating drilling rigs as demonstrated in the increased volume of incoming tenders for floating rigs.
-According to S&P Global, incoming floating rig tenders for the first nine months of 2023 as measured in rig-years of demand represent the highest levels since 2012.
+The positive dynamics of increased offshore spending, coupled with the growing trend in long-cycle developments, production capacity expansions and the push for diversity of commodity supply continue exploration and appraisal activities, continued to drive improving growth in demand for floating drilling rigs as demonstrated in the increased volume of incoming tenders for floating rigs.
+According to industry reports, on a trailing three-month basis, the volume of floating rig years contracted has grown month over month from November 2023 through February 2024, reaching its highest level since February 2023.
+According to data from S&P Global, incoming in mid-April 2024 outstanding demand from floating rig tenders for the first nine months was approximately 56 rig years, compared to 42 rig years a year earlier, representing an increase of 2023 as measured more than 33%.
+Most of this demand was concentrated in rig-years of demand represent the highest levels since 2012.
 This increase in recent tendering activity continues to build visibility for deepwater rig demand, supported by the increased duration and lead times from contract award to commencement of service for floater contracts signed so far in 2023, as operators become more willing to commit to longer periods for deepwater drilling capacity.
 According to industry analysts, lead times and duration for drillship contracts signed in 2023 year to date were 0.8 years and 1.5 years, respectively, which represent levels not seen since 2013.
-Several multi-year multi-rig tenders have come to market for the Golden Triangle (a common reference for the deepwater and ultra-deepwater regions of the Gulf of Mexico, southeast Brazil and West Africa) with commencement dates in 2025 and 2026, which will further increase the average lead time and duration of contracts booked once these tenders are concluded.
+Several multi-year multi-rig tenders have come to market for the Golden Triangle (a common reference for the deepwater and ultra-deepwater regions of the Gulf of Mexico, southeast Brazil and West Africa) with commencement dates Africa, which are areas where we currently operate.
+The recent improvement in 2025 and 2026, which will further increase the average lead time and duration of contracts booked once these tenders are concluded.